Document Type

 Copyright statement: © Springer Science+Business Media, LLC (outside the USA) 2011

-AFIT Scholar furnishes the draft version of this article in accordance with the publisher sharing polices listed at Sherpa.
-The published version of record is available by subscription through the DOI link in the citation on this page.
+AFIT Scholar furnishes the manuscript version of this article in accordance with the publisher sharing polices listed at Open Policy Finder (was Sherpa).
+The published version of record appears in volume 30 of Autonomous Robots as cited, and is available by subscription through the DOI link below.